EDIorg/data-package-best-practices/EML-BP-doc/entities.md

 </spatialRaster>
 ```

 The <**otherEntity**> data type includes the free text <**entityType**> element for naming the type of the entity.
 The **otherEntity/physical/dataFormat/externallyDefinedFormat/formatName** element stores the file format.
-While there is no controlled vocabulary for the content of these elements, Table 3 provides some suggestions.
-For other cases, consider using [MIME types](https://www.iana.org/assignments/media-types/media-types.xhtml) for the <**formatName**>.
+While there is no controlled vocabulary for the content of these elements, format names can be drawn from [DataONE's objectFormaList](https://github.com/DataONEorg/object-formats).
+Table 3 provides suggestions for some common other entity formats.

 Table 3.
 Entity types and format names for some <**otherEntity**> types.